k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V6.5.4.md

 ####  For Docker-Desktop

-1. Windows or Mac machine with an 8 core CPU
+1. Windows or Mac machine with an 8 core CPU.
-2. Windows or Mac machine with a minimum of 16G RAM
+2. Windows or Mac machine with a minimum of 16G RAM.
-3. Windows or Mac machine with minimum 120G of hard disk space
+3. Windows or Mac machine with minimum 120G of hard disk space.